-Chicken is a cheaper and healthier choice than red meat and chicken thighs are frequently cheaper, tastier and juicier than chicken breasts, just remember to trim the excess fats on the chicken thighs before cooking them.
-Skinless chicken thighs are not only a high quality protein but an excellent source of essential minerals and vitamins like selenium, zinc, phosphorus, potassium, vitamin K, vitamin B2 (riboflavin), vitamin B3 (niacin), vitamin B5 (pantothenic Acid), vitamin B6 (pyridoxine) and vitamin B12.
-They are also a good source of magnesium, iron, copper, vitamin B1 (thiamine), folate/folic acid and vitamin B7 (biotin).
-Health benefits of chicken thighs include: decrease risks of cardiovascular diseases; help prevent cancer; boost the body’s immune system; support healthy bone and improved metabolic rate.
+Chicken is a cheaper and healthier choice than red meat.
+Moreover, chicken thighs are frequently cheaper, tastier and juicier than chicken breasts.
+Just remember to trim the excess fats on the chicken thighs before cooking them.
+In addition, skinless chicken thighs are not only a high quality protein.
+But also an excellent source of essential minerals and vitamins.
+Including selenium, zinc, phosphorus and potassium.
+As well as vitamin K, vitamin B2 (riboflavin), vitamin B3 (niacin) and vitamin B5 (pantothenic Acid).
+Plus vitamin B6 (pyridoxine) and vitamin B12.
+Furthermore, they are also a good source of magnesium, iron and copper.
+Along with vitamin B1 (thiamine), vitamin B9 (folate) and vitamin B7 (biotin).

 Fried Five Spice Chicken with Special Chilli Sauce